-This is the tenth year of our nationally and internationally recognized competition, one that New York State Senator John J. Flanagan publicly commended for “exemplary service to the community and State in providing an opportunity for martial arts organizations to come together in their noble aims and accomplishments, in their unique professional achievements, in their good citizenship, and illustrate these qualities for the edification and emulation of others.”
+This is the eleventh year of our nationally and internationally recognized competition, one that New York State Senator John J. Flanagan publicly commended for “exemplary service to the community and State in providing an opportunity for martial arts organizations to come together in their noble aims and accomplishments, in their unique professional achievements, in their good citizenship, and illustrate these qualities for the edification and emulation of others.”

 This year, all competitors, both individuals and schools/organizations, are invited to participate in the Opening Ceremony.
 Medal winners are eligible for placement in the Athlete Rankings System.
 As well, World Class Masters in various martial arts disciplines will demonstrate their skills and artistry as inspiration to all present to continue in their own martial arts studies.

 The Opening Ceremony parade of schools, organizations, and individual competitors will take place at noon.
 If you are a school or organization, please bring your flag or banner.
 We will line up in groups in the center of the auditorium so that the spectators can give their appreciation to all of the competitors, and then, united in good sportsmanship and citizenship, we will all sing the National Anthem together.